Sin (video game): Development

 Development started in 1997, on the Quake engine.
-When the id Tech 2 engine was completed some months later, the developers switched to that engine.
+When the Quake II engine engine was completed some months later, the developers switched to that engine.

 A skeletal animation system was used for the characters.

 The game demo was found to have a CIH virus infection in one of its mirror links.
 Activision had advised players only to download the game demo from their website.
 Due to the amount of patches which made the game more CPU-intensive, primary Amiga developer and later AmigaOS developer Hyperion Entertainment had to eventually cancel the AmigaOS version due to the lack of hardware at the time.

+Voice actress Hannah Logan, who voiced Elexis, thought she did it well as she could do "a really low" voice and "do sexy vixens pretty well and it comes pretty easily."
+Logan commented on Elexis and Blade: "Love and hate are different sides of the same coin; I think they are in 'love' with hating each other.
+Passion, pain, pleasure, winning, it's all the same in their cat and mouse game. ...
+I think Elexis is very much in touch with her 'feminine' side, but uses it in a masculine way, as a weapon.
+A bimbo is, ultimately, a victim.
+Elexis knows exactly what she is doing - she uses her sensuality to win, not that it always works, but it is definitely a major piece of ammo in her arsenal."